tychonievich/cs2102/markdown/structures.md

 The prime factorization of 2102 is $2 \times 1051$
 :::

-A prime factorization may include the same prime number more than once; the number of times a prime number $p$ appears in the prime factorization of $x$ is called the **multiplicity** of $p$.
+A prime factorization may include the same prime number more than once; the number of times a prime number $p$ appears in the prime factorization of $x$ is called the **multiplicity** of $p$ in that factorization.

 :::example
 $1280 = 2^8 \times 5$